Tigers vs. Rockies Player Props Betting Odds

 Diaz Stats

-- Elias Diaz has 15 doubles, a triple, nine home runs, 22 walks and 45 RBI (73 total hits).
-He has swiped one base.
+- Elias Diaz has 73 hits with 15 doubles, a triple, nine home runs, 22 walks and 45 RBI.
+He's also stolen one base.

 Diaz Recent Games